-At June 30, 2018, PSU reported a liability of \$16,731,761 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2016, which was rolled forward to June 30, 2017.
-PSU's proportion of the net pension liability was based on the ratio of PSU's actual contributions to KPERS, relative to the total employer and nonemployer contributions of the State/School subgroup within KPERS for the fiscal year ended June 30, 2017.
+At June 30, 2019, the University reported a liability of \$14,392,256 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2017, which was rolled forward to June 30, 2018.
+PSU's proportion of the net pension liability was based on the ratio of PSU's actual contributions to KPERS, relative to the total employer and non-employer contributions of the State/School subgroup within KPERS for the fiscal year ended June 30, 2018.
 The contributions used exclude contributions made for prior service, excess benefits and irregular payments.
-At June 30, 2017 PSU's State Employer proportion was 0.231% which was a decrease of 0.005% from its proportion measured as of June 30, 2016.
-At June 30, 2017 PSU's Kansas Police & Fire Group proportion was 0.132%, which was an increase of 0.005% from its proportion measured as of June 30, 2016.
+At the June 30, 2018 measurement date, PSU's State Employer proportion was 0.202% which was a decrease of 0.029% from its proportion measured as of June 30, 2017.
+At June 30, 2018 PSU's Kansas Police & Fire Group proportion was 0.126%, which was a decrease of 0.006% from its proportion measured as of June 30, 2017.

-For the year ended June 30, 2018, PSU recognized pension expense of \$1,736,031.
-At June 30, 2018, PSU reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2019, the University recognized pension expense of \$831,108.
+The following sources were used to report deferred outflows of resources and deferred inflows of resources related to pensions.

-Deferred Outflows of Deferred Inflows of
+Deferred Outflows of Resources Deferred Inflows of Resources

-Resources Resources

-Difference between expected and actual experience \$ 59,929 \$ 779,734

-Net difference between projected and actual earnings on
+Difference between expected and actual experience Net difference between projected and actual earnings on \$ 74,241 \$ 577,639

-pension plan investments 378,174 -
+pension plan investments 257,658 -

-Changes in proportion 611,340 454,726
+Changes in proportion 397,050 1,861,747

-Changes of assumption 818,051 26,048
+Changes of assumption 559,829 14,738

-Total \$ 1,867,494 \$ 1,260,508
+Total \$ 1,288,778 \$ 2,454,124

-The amount of \$1,156,559 reported as deferred outflows of resources related to pensions resulting from PSU's contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability for the year ended June 30, 2019.
-Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows:
+The amount of \$1,288,778 reported as deferred outflows of resources related to pensions resulting from the University's contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability for the year ended June 30, 2019.
+The following table provides the combined deferred outflows/(inflows), as of June 30, 2019, that will be recognized in pension expense in future years: